marioftgirard/getapet/README.md

 # getapet

-It´s about an pets adoption app back-end made in NODEJS + TYPESCRIPT that i used such a study case.
+It´s about a pets adoption app back-end made in NODEJS + TYPESCRIPT that i used such a study case.